iTwin/itwin-cli/docs/imodel/populate.md

   **Type:** `string` **Required:** Yes

 - **`-c, --connector-type`**
-  Specify connectors to prioritize for synchronization.
-This flag can be provided multiple times.
+  Specify connectors to use for synchronization.
+This option can be provided multiple times.
 If no connector-type options are provided, they are selected automatically depending on file extensions of provided files.
 If only one connector is specified, it will be used for all files.
 If multiple connectors are specified, each connector will be used for the corresponding file in the files list (first connector for the first file, second connector for the second file, and so on).
- NOTE: while .dgn and .dwg file types can be associated to multiple connector types, MSTN and DWG connectors are prioritized respectively when no 'connector-type' options are provided.
+ NOTE: .dgn and .dwg file types can be associated with multiple connector types.
+When no 'connector-type' options are provided, connectors for those file types are assigned as follows: .dgn => MSTN, .dwg => DWG
   **Type:** `string` **Required:** No **Multiple:** Yes **Valid Values:** `"AUTOPLANT"`, `"CIVIL"`, `"CIVIL3D"`, `"DWG"`, `"GEOSPATIAL"`, `"IFC"`, `"MSTN"`, `"NWD"`, `"OBD"`, `"OPENTOWER"`, `"PROSTRUCTURES"`, `"REVIT"`, `"SPPID"`, `"SPXREVIEW"`